dpendjol/FoodTracker/README.md

 ### **Problems**
 - The above mentioned problems didn't occur here, because I had solved them already.
 - There was a permission problem when copying the files.
 I solved it, but I could not find the exact cause, all the permissions were right.
-Made a work-a-round bij first removing the directory before copying the new information to it
+I added a `-f` flag to the `cp` command to force a copy.
 - The database file was overwritten with every new deployment due to overwriting with the testing database.
-Worked around this problem by  removing the testing database file before copying.
+Worked around this problem by  removing the testing database file before copying all of the source files.

 ## Extra stuff